radman-x/AutoGenLabs/README.md

 * Lightweight, easily customizable and hackable for embedding in your own applications
 * Displays usage stats with total cost and tokens in console (in DEBUG mode)

+## Test Prompts
+These prompts are know to work and can be run in the same session:
+* "tell a joke"
+* "write a very short poem"
+* "write a python function to list current directory"
+* "tell another joke"
+* "write a very short story"
+* "summarize conversation so far"

 ## Customizing
 There are various methods to customizing these components including:
 * Override AutoGenGuiChat app class and write your own build_autogen_flow() method.
 This lets you create more advanced AutoGen flow e.g., like adding an engineer, critic, etc..